Safety means turning off the whole Mariner Project.

-Pennsylvania Governor Tom Wolf has the power to protect Pennsylvanians from Mariner East 2.
+Governor Tom Wolf has the power to protect Pennsylvanians from Mariner East 2.
 Wolf’s DEP allowed construction on the pipeline to start, granting permits even though Sunoco’s application was riddled with deficiencies.
-Wolf also appoints the commissioners to the PUC, which has given Sunoco free reign to route their pipeline through densely populated communities.
+Wolf also appoints the commissioners to the Public Utility Commission (PUC), which has given Sunoco free reign to route their pipeline through densely populated communities.

+But political support for the fight against Sunoco continues to grow.
 In the 2017 municipal elections, anti-pipeline candidates won races for Township Supervisor in West Goshen and Uwchlan Townships, flipping the majority of the Boards in the two communities.
-Thousands of voters within the blast radius of this pipeline expressed their anger in the ballot box by voting for these candidates.
-And state and federal elected officials have also joined the movement against the Mariner East 2 pipeline: Over 12 local, state, and federal elected officials, Republicans and Democrats alike, have made statements opposing the pipeline.
+State and federal elected officials have also joined the movement against the Mariner East 2: Over 12 local, state, and federal elected officials, Republicans and Democrats alike, have made statements opposing the pipeline.

 Sunoco is determined to finish building this dangerous pipeline.
 By turning up the pressure on Governor Wolf, we can win.